michaeldavie/env_canada/README.md

 ## Historical Weather Data

 `ECHistorical` provides historical daily weather data.
-The ECHistorical object is instantiated with a station ID, year, language, format (one of xml or csv) and granularity (hourly, daily or monthly data).
+The ECHistorical object is instantiated with a station ID, year, language, format (one of xml or csv) and granularity (hourly, daily data).
 Once updated asynchronously, historical weather data is contained with the `station_data` property.
 If `xml` is requested, `station_data` will appear in a dictionary form.
 If `csv` is requested, `station_data` will contain a CSV-readable buffer.
 For example:

 ```python
 import asyncio